katiue/OOP-custom-project/README.md

 Also you can use it if you want just put my credit in.
 If any suggestion to upgrade the game, I'm hearing it.
 I want to make it like BlackSmith Fantasy combine with Soul Knight or Terraria.
 Unfortunately I'm not that good at art :")
+In order to run the project follow these steps go to Tools -> NuGet Package Manager -> Package Manager Console and then install the library in requirements.txt